 The evolution of at-home pregnancy tests is fascinating, with records of using urine to detect pregnancy dating back to the ancient Egyptians!

-When were the first at-home pregnancy tests available?
+When was the first at-home pregnancy test available?

 “The first home pregnancy test kits came on the market in 1977,” says Mary Jane Minkin, MD, OB-GYN, a clinical professor of Obstetrics, Gynecology, & Reproductive Sciences at Yale University School of Medicine, and founder of madameovary.com.